Merge files between codelines

 1. Select the source files and folders, then right-click and choose Merge/Integrate.

-The Merge/Integrate dialog is displayed.
+The Merge/Integrate dialog box is displayed.

 2. For Merge method, choose Specify source and target files.